 What verbal abuse symptoms will you experience over time?
-Living in an abusive relationship can cause you to suffer physical, mental and emotional problems (The Am I Abused Quiz).
+Living in an abusive relationship can cause you to suffer physical, mental and emotional problems.
 How does verbal abuse mess with you in the long haul?
 What will you give up to stay in a relationship filled with emotional and verbal abuse?

 Verbal abuse symptoms like depression and anxiety make you think less of yourself.
 Not only does the abuser treat you horribly, but you begin to treat yourself horribly too.
 As you read this list of verbal abuse symptoms, ask yourself “What will I sacrifice to tolerate abuse?!”